 Repsol is the operator of the field and owns a 50% stake.
 The remainder is held by Eni.
 The Cardon IV block is licensed by Eni and Repsol.
 The block was awarded in 2005 and is part of the Rafael Urdaneta gas project, which covers a 924km² area, and is situated in shallower water.

 Petroleos de Venezuela SA (PDVSA) owns a 35% back-in right in the development phase.
 The right was exercised by PDVSA in 2014.
 Eni and Repsol each hold 32.5% of interest in the project.

-Repsol's reserves have been depleted over the past few years due to matured oil fields and production contracts in several South American countries.
+Repsol’s reserves have been depleted over the past few years due to matured oil fields and production contracts in several South American countries.
 Therefore, the company plans to raise production through new discoveries offshore Brazil and Venezuela.
 Venezuela is focusing on expanding gas output and exporting LNG.
 Venezuela has a reported 179tcf of natural gas reserves.
-It held about 2.6% of total proven natural reserves in 2008.
+It held approximately 2.6% of total proven natural reserves in 2008.